 What is Required to Create a Responsive Website from Scratch?

-There are several platforms like Drupal, Joomla for CMS (Content Management System) but WordPress is very popular among them.
+There are several platforms like Drupal and Joomla for CMS (Content Management Systems), but WordPress is very popular among them.

-- A perfect Niche
+- A perfect niche

-- Good Domain Name
+- Good domain name

 - Hosting service

 - CMS (WordPress itself)